TreZc0/zsrstreams-bot/README.md

+# ZSRStreams Discord Bot
-# Simple Twitch Streams Discord Bot
+Based on the Simple Twitch Streams Discord Bot
 A basic discord bot that tracks twitch streams for a specific game, and posts messages to discord when twitch streams go live.

 Note: It only tracks one game, and only posts to one discord channel.
 Edit the code yourself if you want it to do anything more.